Hologos/hologos.github.io/_pages/about.md

 permalink: /about/
 ---

-I finally decided to run a blog to share guides and workarounds for problem I come across.
+I finally decided to run a blog to share guides and workarounds for problems I come across.
 Currently the blog is all about Hackintosh and macOS.

 ## My other projects